 - An injured party may seek preliminary injunctive relief for actual or imminent infringement of her personality rights, upon a showing of irreparable harm (art.
 997).
 Such relief is not generally available in civil cases under Chinese law.

 Chapter III governs the rights of name and title.
-The right of name [姓名权] protects natural persons’ right to “decide on, use, change, or authorize others to use” their names (art.
+The right of name [姓名权] protects natural persons’ right to “decide on, use, change, or authorize others to use” their names, if consistent with “public order and good morals” [公序良俗] (art.
 1012).
 The right of title [名称权] is the analogous right of legal persons and unincorporated organizations vis-à-vis their titles (art.
 1013).
 This Chapter requires children to have their mother’s or father’s family name, but in limited circumstances allows the use of another person’s family name, for instance, that of an elder direct blood relative (art.
 1015, para.
 1).
 Ethnic minorities may follow their ethnic traditions and customs (art.
 1015, para.
 2).
 This Chapter also grants aliases (including pennames and abbreviations) the same level of protection as it does names and titles, if they have sufficient “social name recognition so that use by others can cause public confusion” (art.
 1017).

 Under a previous draft, after a couple divorces, the parent with custody of their minor child may change the child’s family name to his or her own, unless the other parent has legitimate reason to object (Aug.
 2018 Draft art.
 795).
 This provision was later deleted, however, because many were of the view that issues concerning the change of a minor child’s family name are “relatively complex” and that this provision could not resolve all such issues in practice.
-It appears that many public comments also focus on this question, so we might see the return of this provision, though perhaps in a different form.
+But this provision did not return in the end, despite many public comments focusing on this question.

 Chapter IV protects the likeness right [肖像权].
 “Likeness” is defined as the “exterior image” of a specific natural person as reflected in such media as images, sculptures, or drawings from which that person can be identified (art.
 1018).
 This Chapter subjects a range of conduct to civil liability, including defacing, defiling, or creating deepfakes of another’s likeness; and creating, using, or publicizing another’s likeness without her consent (art.
 1019).
 It does also carve out some exceptions to the rightsholder-consent rule, for instance, when another’s likeness is used for educational purposes (if already publicized), in news reporting (if unavoidable), or necessary to the lawful performance of official duties (art.
 1020).

 Chapter V covers the rights of reputation and honor.
 A civil entity’s “reputation” refers to “social assessment of [its] character, prestige, talent, credit, and so forth” (art.
 1024, para.
 2).
 The right of reputation [名誉权] protects its holder from insult, defamation, or other forms of infringement (art.
 1024).
 Two articles in this Chapter—on the relationship between news reporting and “public opinion oversight” [舆论监督] on the one hand, and the right of reputation on the other—have been heavily criticized.
-While news reporting and public opinion oversight (which is essentially individuals’ collective action of expressing their opinions on current affairs) are generally shielded from suits for infringement of right of reputation, journalists or members of the public will be liable when:
+Generally, news reporting and public opinion oversight (which is essentially individuals’ collective action of expressing their opinions on current affairs) are shielded from suits for infringement of right of reputation, when done “in the public interest” (art.
+1025).
+But journalists or members of the public will be liable when:

 - they fabricate or distort the truth;

-- they fail to meet the “obligation to reasonably review” [合理审查义务] untruthful information provided by others; or
+- they fail to meet the “obligation to reasonably verify” [合理核实义务] “grossly untruthful” [严重失实] information provided by others; or

 - they “disparage” [贬损] others’ reputation by using “insulting” [侮辱性] language (art.
 1025).

-In determining whether a journalist or a member of the public has met her obligation to perform reasonable reviews, this Chapter requires courts to consider six factors, including the credibility of the source of the second-hand information, whether the defendant has conducted the necessary investigation into information “that may clearly lead to controversy,” and the defendant’s capacity to conduct review and the costs of review (art.
-1026, para.
-1).
-The person sued, moreover, bears the burden to prove that she has meet the obligation (art.
-1027).
-One prominent civil law scholar has warned that if these articles are enacted into law, they would bring about the end of news reporting and public opinion oversight in China (or however much there is left of them).
+In determining whether a journalist or a member of the public has met her obligation to perform reasonable verifications, this Chapter requires courts to consider six factors, including the credibility of the source of the second-hand information, whether the defendant has conducted the necessary investigation into information “that may clearly lead to controversy,” and the defendant’s capacity to conduct verifications and the costs of verification (art.
+1026).
+The Code’s final version removes a provision that inversed the burden of proof.
+Thus, a plaintiff must now prove that the defendant (e.g., a journalist) breached her obligation, whereas under that prior provision, the defendant would have to prove she has met the obligation.
 Finally, a civil entity’s right of honor [荣誉权] protects it against the illegal removal of its honorary titles and from the denigration or disparagement of its honor (art.
 1031).

 Chapter VI, the final chapter of this Part, governs the right to privacy [隐私权] and the protection of personal information.
 “Privacy” means an individual’s “peace of private life” [私人生活安宁] as well as her private space, private activities, and private information that she does not want others to know (art.
 1032, para.
 2).
 “Prying, harassment, leaking, disclosure” and other means that intrude on others’ privacy are prohibited (art.
 1032, para.
 1).
-In particular, this Chapter outlaws, without the rightsholders’ consent, harassing their peace of life with spam calls, texts, emails, and flyers; entering, peeping into, or filming their private spaces; photographing, recording, disclosing, peeping into, or eavesdropping on their private activities; photographing or peeping at their private body parts; and collecting or handling their private information (art.
+In particular, this Chapter outlaws, absent contrary legal provisions or the rightsholders’ consent, harassing their peace of life with spam calls, texts, emails, and flyers; entering, filming, or peeping into their private spaces; filming, peeping into, eavesdropping on, or disclosing their private activities; filming or peeping at their private body parts; and collecting or handling their private information (art.
 1033).

 The remainder of this Chapter deals with the protection of “personal information,” defined as any information, whether recorded electronically or in some other fashion, that can identify specific individuals either by itself or when combined with other information (art.
 1034).
-Specifically, such information includes individuals’ names, birthdates, ID numbers, biometric data, addresses, phone number, email addresses, and information on their whereabouts (id.).
-There are then additional provisions on the principles and conditions of collecting or handling personal information (art.
+Specifically, such information includes individuals’ names, birthdates, ID numbers, biometric data, addresses, phone number, email addresses, health information, and information on their whereabouts (id.).
+There are then additional provisions on the principles and conditions of handling personal information (art.
 1035); individuals’ rights vis-à-vis their personal information (art.
-1036); the obligations of those that collect or control personal information (art.
+1036); the obligations of those that handle personal information (art.
 1038); and circumstances that exempt civil liability for collecting or handling personal information (art.
 1037).
-These provisions will likely be superseded by a planned Personal Information Protection Law [个人信息保护法], which could be submitted to the NPCSC this year.
+These provisions will likely be superseded by a planned Personal Information Protection Law [个人信息保护法], which is scheduled to be submitted to the NPCSC this year.

 Part on Marriage and Family [婚姻家庭编]